 Plants, particularly vegetation, are greatly affected by NOx emissions as they become weak and susceptible to frost damage and disease.

-Nitrogen oxides have numerous health effects on persons that are constantly exposed to them.
+Nitrogen oxides have numerous health effects on persons constantly exposed to them.

 - Nausea